Christian Lacroix

 Christian Marie Marc Lacroix (/fr/; born 16 May 1951) is a French fashion designer.
 The name also refers to the company he founded.

-Lacroix's designs combine luxury and insouciance.
+Lacroix's designs combine luxury and informality.
 He prefers artisanal trades, fringe, bead, and embroidery.
 He's characterized by a strong sense of colour, and patterns mix.

 Early life and education

 Lacroix was born in Arles, Bouches-du-Rhône in southern France.
 At a young age he began sketching historical costumes and fashions.
 Lacroix graduated from secondary school in 1969 and moved to Montpellier, to study art history at the University of Montpellier.
 In 1971, he enrolled at the Sorbonne in Paris.
 While working on a dissertation on dress in French 18th-century painting, Lacroix also pursued a program in museum studies at the École du Louvre.
 His aspiration during this time was to become a museum curator.
 It was during this time he met his future wife Françoise Rosenthiel, whom he married in 1974.